GlassPass Tax Guide for Sellers

 Form 1099-K and multiple GlassPass accounts

-As of March 2023, only one phone number & identity can be connected to a GlassPass account.
-In the future, if you have multiple GlassPass accounts associated with the same Tax ID, your thresholds are calculated by combining all payment transactions.
-If your combined sales exceed the above thresholds, you'll receive a Form 1099-K for each account, even if one or more of the individual accounts do not exceed the IRS reporting thresholds.
+Only one phone number & identity can be connected to a GlassPass account.
+However, if you do have multiple GlassPass accounts associated with the same Tax ID, your thresholds are calculated by combining all payouts from every account.
+If your combined sales exceed the above thresholds, you'll receive one Form 1099-K for the combined total of each account, even if one or more of the individual accounts do not exceed the IRS reporting thresholds.
+If you have multiple accounts with different Tax IDs, you will receive a separate Form 1099-K for each account’s combined sales that exceed the thresholds.

 What's included in Form 1099-K?